 About the Speakers

-Mr Abdullah Mammun, MsC is a Senior Research Analyst in the Markets, Trade and Institutions of the International Food Policy Research Institute, Washington D.C.
+Mr Abdullah Mamun, MsC is a Senior Research Analyst in the Markets, Trade and Institutions Unit of the International Food Policy Research Institute, Washington D.C.
 He will speak on “Tariff war: lessons from the past retaliation, and implications of current measures for food security in Southeast Asia.”
 His research interests include economic modeling, trade in agriculture, farm support policies, and household welfare models of the impacts of shocks such as weather, trade policy changes, and R&D investment.
 He has published several journal articles on agricultural productivity, reforming and repurposing subsidies for improved environmental outcomes and GHG emissions, and co-authored blog posts on food security following Russia-Ukraine crisis, export restrictions, trade disruptions.
 Abdullah holds an MS in Economics from the University of Wisconsin-Madison, United States.

-Professor Paul S Teng is an Adjunct Senior Fellow with the Centre for Non-Traditional Security Studies (NTS Centre) at RSIS, NTU and concurrently a Visiting Senior Fellow in the “Climate Change in Southeast Asia Programme” at ISEAS.
+Paul S Teng is an Adjunct Senior Fellow with the Centre for Non-Traditional Security Studies (NTS Centre) at RSIS, NTU and concurrently a Visiting Senior Fellow in the “Climate Change in Southeast Asia Programme” at ISEAS.
 He will be sharing his perspectives on the food security impacts of the tariff wars on Southeast Asia.
 His research interests include food security and sustainable development, trends and policy shifts of food producing countries in the region, and enablers of resilient and sustainable food systems and supply chains, among others.
 He previously held leadership positions at the Worldfish Centre, the International Rice Research Institute (IRRI) and Monsanto Company.

 About the Chairpersons

-Dr Jose Ma Luis Montesclaros is a Research Fellow and Food Security Lead at the NTS Centre, RSIS, where he teaches on the Political Economy of Development.
+Jose Ma Luis Montesclaros is a Research Fellow and Food Security Lead at the NTS Centre, RSIS, where he teaches on the Political Economy of Development.
 He conducts policy analysis with dynamic models of food security and climate change, and investigates how institutions promote induced innovation in agriculture.
 As an ASEAN Scholar, he holds a Master’s in Public Policy with the Lee Kuan Yew School of Public Policy (LKYSPP), National University of Singapore, and represented the school as “Leader of Tomorrow” at the 44th Saint Gallen Wings of Excellence Awards.
 He received his BS Economics degree from the University of the Philippines (Diliman).